 To get started on making your home more comfortable and saving money, enroll in Energy Smart today!
-Click the Energy Smart logo above, contact our office at 970.925.9775, CLICK HERE to sign up or stop in and visit us:
+Call our office at (970) 925-9775, visit the Energy Smart Colorado website, or swing by one of our two offices:

 Colorado House Bill 1350, signed into law in 2008, authorized the formation of energy improvement districts to finance energy efficiency and renewable energy projects.
 Boulder County immediately took action and created a bonding program, modeled after a similar program in Berkeley, CA to help homeowners surmount the high upfront costs for renewable energy installations.
 In November 2009, Pitkin, Eagle, and Gunnison County voters passed a similar measure to create a Property Assessed Clean Energy (PACE) program here.
 This voluntary, opt‐in Local Improvement District would have enabled eligible property owners to apply for financing through the County to fund their energy upgrades, the costs of which would then have been repaid via special assessment on their property tax bill.
 Property owners who did not consent to participate in the District would not be impacted by the program.
 In 2010, Pitkin County postponed the launch of the Energy Smart Program in response to lender letters issued by Fannie Mae and Freddie Mac.